testit-tms/api-client-python/docs/TestRunsApi.md

 Delete multiple test runs

-<br>Use case  <br>User sets selection parameters of test runs  <br>System search and delete collection of test runs  <br>System returns the number of deleted test runs
+ Use case   User sets selection parameters of test runs   System search and delete collection of test runs   System returns the number of deleted test runs

 ### Example